IT Project Manager Salary (17/09/2023) in the United States

 2. 2

-Georgia: The average IT project manager salary in Georgia is around $121,000 per year.
+Georgia: The average IT project manager yearly salary in Georgia is around $121,000.
 The Atlanta area tends to offer slightly higher salaries due to the presence of major corporations.

 As you can see, location plays a significant role in determining IT project manager salaries.
 While salaries tend to be higher in areas with a higher cost of living and a strong tech industry, it's important to also consider the overall job market and demand for IT professionals in that area.